 Any prospective tenderer seeking to arrange individual meetings during the tender period with either the Contracting Authority or any other organisation with which the Contracting Authority is associated or linked to, shall be excluded from the tender procedure.

 NOTE: Tenderers shall never pay for costs in relation to the tender process and it is not acceptable procurement practice to sell the Tender Dossiers against a 'tender document fee'.

-GEN 13: Shortlist of Suppliers/Candidates and Receipt Form GEN 14: Tender Amendments, Questions and Answers
+GEN 14: Tender Amendments, Questions and Answers

 Receive Tenders